turbot/steampipe-plugin-exec/docs/exec_command.md

 # Table: exec_command

-Execute a command locally or on a remote machine and return as a single row.
+Execute a command locally or on a remote machine and return the output as a single row.

 ## Examples